jess1313/BIO365-1/Assignment-26/README.md

 3. This problem builds on the previous one.
 Please do the following.

     a.
 Apply the `prcomp` function to `chr22Data` to calculate the principal components of that object.
 Store the result in an object called `chr22PC`.
-Because the genotypes are discrete values, you do not need to scale the data.
+Because the genotypes are discrete values, you do *not* need to center or scale the data.

     b.
 Use `ggplot2` to create a scatterplot with the 1st principal component on the x-axis and the 2nd principal component on the y-axis.
 Obtain these values from the `$x` variable in `chr22PC`.
 Because `ggplot2` only accepts tibbles, you will need to first put these values in a tibble.
 This tibble should also include an integer column that indicates which principal component each of these values represents.